 Recommendation 7.3: Internal Audit Function

 The Company does not at present have an internal audit function.
 The recognition, evaluation and management of risk is managed on a day to day basis by the Executive Chairman and Managing Director, the Company Secretary and the Chief Financial Officer, overseen and monitored by the board of directors.

 Recommendation 7.4: Disclosure and Management of Material Exposures to Economic, Environmental and Social Sustainability Risks

 The Company has identiﬁed the following as the current areas of possible material business risk that management and the Board carefully monitor:

 A charter for a Remuneration Committee currently exists but because there is only one full-time employee, remuneration for the Executive Chairman and Managing Director (a recent appointment) will be evaluated by the three non-executive directors.
 This issue is under review by the board of directors.

 Information on the remuneration provided to non-executive directors and the executive director, including the principles used to determine remuneration, is provided in the Directors’ Report, under the heading ‘Remuneration Report’.

-The Board’s policy is to remunerate non-executive Directors at market rates for comparable companies for time, commitment and responsibilities.
-The Board, in consultation with independent advisors where considered necessary, determine payments to the Non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
+The board of directors' policy is to remunerate non-executive directors at market rates for comparable companies for time, commitment and responsibilities.
+The board of directors, in consultation with independent advisors where considered necessary, determine payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.